patternfly/react-data-view/README.md

 `v5` - PatternFly 5 implementation

 > NOTE: In the case of data view, new features are currently primarily added to `v5` branch to be consumed by Red Hat projects, still using PatternFly 5.
 In the follow-up step, they should be mirrored to the `main` branch.
 For bug fixes, it is preferred to fix the bug for both versions (fix in one branch and cherry-pick to another).
 Pulling new changes from 5 to 6 and vice versa is not recommended using `rebase`.
-Rather, always cherry-pick specific commits to avoid getting lost in unnecesary conflicts.
+Rather, always cherry-pick specific commits to avoid getting lost in unnecessary conflicts.

 ---
 ## Contribution guide